Ccccitrus/MEAFE/README.md

 ### Bilingual datasets

-Here is the example of training MEAfe on `DBP15K`.
+Here is the example of training MEAFE on `DBP15K`.

 ```bash
 bash run_dbp15k.sh 0 42 zh_en